Direct Entry to Carroll's Nursing Program

 Should I submit additional letters of recommendation or updated test scores?

 While not required, applicants are welcome to submit additional information such as letters of recommendations and/or updated test scores for the committee’s consideration.
-All supplemental information must be received by November 1.
+All supplemental information must be received by the November 1 priority deadline.

 If I am not selected for Direct Entry are there other opportunities for admission to the nursing major?